Selma Drug & Alcohol Rehab, Detox & Treatment Resources

 Substance use disorder is a very real problem for many people in the country and the state of Alabama.
 To illustrate this point, a recent study found that 3.0% of individuals aged 12 or older in the state of Alabama currently misuse illicit drugs.
 This is a serious epidemic throughout America that is costing many people their careers, their relationships and even their lives in some cases.

 If you are currently battling a substance use disorder, you might feel hopeless.
 There is no need to feel hopeless, however.
-Treatment is available if you are willing to seek it.
+Treatment for drug and alcohol addiction is available if you are willing to seek it.

 Finding Help & Recovery in Selma, AL